Homepage

 Where to stay in Los Silos

 Many of the visitors who base themselves in Los Silos opt for homestays, although there are some fabulous boutique hotels.
-Luz Del Mar is a pint-sized hotel (there are just 49 rooms) with amenities which bely its small size – there’s a heated pool with a swim-up bar, along with a sauna and a gym.
-Families can opt for two-room studios (bag a room on the upper floors for stunning views) and the (mostly local) staff are particularly knowledgeable about local hiking routes.
+Luz Del Mar is a pint-sized pick (there are just 49 rooms) with amenities that belie its small size – there’s a heated pool with a swim-up bar, along with a sauna and a gym.
+Families can opt for two-room studios and the staff are particularly knowledgeable about local hiking routes.
 This is another town close to Buenavista Del Norte, where you’ll find a slightly wider range of hotels too.

 6. Masca

-Masca is more of a village than a town, but it’s another destination that's worth leaving your sun-lounger for.
+Much more of a village than a town, Masca is another destination that's worth leaving your sun-lounger for.
 You’ll find it nestled in the Teno mountains, on the western side of Tenerife.

 A historic hotspot that’s been incredibly well preserved due to its inaccessibility (there’s only been road access since 1991), Masca is famous for its traditional squat cottages, many of which cling to the sides of a steep ravine.